open-source-labs/Reactime/readme.md

 ### Recording

-Whenever state is changed (whenever setState is called), this extension will create a snapshot of the current state tree and record it.
+Whenever state is changed (whenever setState or useState is called), this extension will create a snapshot of the current state tree and record it.
 Each snapshot will be displayed in Chrome DevTools under the Reactime panel.

 ### Viewing